-In this case study, I took a simple baseline strategy: SPY (an exchange-traded fund tracking the S&P 500 index) with a 200DMA rule (200-day moving average: if price is above it, we stay in position; if price is below it, we move to cash).
-Then I left the market unchanged (How do I?😅) and changed only the behavior of the person executing the system.
-In other words, I layered four typical cognitive biases on top of the same strategy and observed what they did to the result.
+In this case, I took a simple baseline strategy: SPY (the exchange-traded fund tracking the S&P 500 index) with a 200DMA rule (200-day moving average: if the price is above it, we are in the position; if it is below, we go to cash).
+I did not change the market.
+I changed only the behavior of the person executing the strategy.
+So on top of the same strategy, I layered four typical cognitive biases and looked at what they did to the result.

-The result was stronger than I expected.
+The outcome was stronger than I expected.
 Two biases barely damaged the system.
-Two made it worse.
-One delivered a very strong positive effect.
-And the combination of all four created a strange but logical outcome: the strategy almost turned into buy and hold and made only one trade during the entire period.
+Two others made it worse.
+One produced a very strong positive effect.
+And the combination of all four created a strange but logical result: the strategy almost turned into buy and hold and made only one trade over the whole period.

 Which models I tested

-I do not like talking vaguely about “emotions in the market,” so I translated each bias into a clear rule that can actually be programmed.
-Each psychological phenomenon became a separate behavioral model.
+I do not like talking in vague terms about “emotions in the market”, so I translated each bias into a clear rule that can be programmed.
+In other words, each psychological phenomenon became a separate behavior model.

-1. House money effect (acting as if recent profits are “free money”): after a streak of winning days, the trader increases position size.
-In the model, after 3 winning days in a row, the position increases by 1.5x.
+1. House money effect: after a streak of winning days, the trader increases position size.
+In the model, after 3 winning days in a row, the position is increased by 1.5 times.

-2. Confirmation bias (looking for one more signal before accepting that you are wrong): the trader ignores the first exit signal because they want extra confirmation that it is really time to leave.
-In the model, the first sell signal is skipped.
+2. Confirmation bias: the trader ignores the first exit signal because they want confirmation that exiting is really necessary.
+In the model, the first “sell” signal is skipped.

-3. Escalation of commitment (staying attached to a losing position because admitting the mistake is psychologically costly): the exit is delayed if drawdown is deeper than -8%.
+3. Escalation of commitment: when a position is already in the red, it is psychologically hard to admit the mistake, so the person sits through the loss.
+In the model, the exit is delayed if drawdown is greater than -8%.

-4. Status quo bias (preferring inaction because change feels uncomfortable): the signal is accepted only after 3 days of confirmation.
+4. Status quo bias: changes are delayed simply because doing nothing feels psychologically easier.
+In the model, the signal is triggered only after 3 days of confirmation.

-5. Combined: all four biases are active at the same time, which is often what happens in real life.
+5. Combined: all four biases work at the same time, as often happens in real life.

-What matters here is that I am not trying to prove biases are “always bad.”
+What matters here is this: I am not trying to prove that biases are “always bad”.
 I am showing that they change the execution of the system.
-After that, the market decides whether that change helps or hurts you.
+And then the market decides whether that change works in your favor or against you.

 What the results showed

-The strangest finding was this: the highest return did not come from the rational baseline model, but from the combined model, where all biases were working together.
-And that is exactly where interpretation becomes dangerous.
-If you look only at CAGR (compound annual growth rate, or average annual return), you can reach the wrong conclusion.
+The strangest observation is this: the highest return did not come from the rational baseline model, but from the combined model, where all biases worked together.
+But that is exactly the interpretation trap.
+If you look only at CAGR, you can draw the wrong conclusion.

-These were the actual outputs of the model:
+Here are the actual results that came out of the model:

 House money: CAGR 20.5%, Sharpe 1.64, MaxDD 17.9%, 31 trades, Terminal Wealth 7.14.